 Installing DVD Drives and Other Auxiliary Drives

+If you're using (or replacing) a PATA optical drive, you'll also have to determine its master / slave relationship and set the jumpers accordingly.
 If you don't remember how to do this, please review the pages on hard drive configuration, which begin here.
-(And if you're using all SATA drives, ignore all this talk of masters, slaves, and jumpers.)
+If you're replacing a failed drive, just set the jumper the same way as the one on the failed drive was set.
+(And if you're using a SATA drive, just gleefully ignore all this talk of masters, slaves, and jumpers.)

 Once you have decided on the drive configuration and have put the jumpers where they belong, you can begin to physically install the drives.
 When deciding where to place the drives, keep both convenience of use and cable routing in mind.

 In most cases, You'll have to remove both a plastic cover and a metal plate from the drive bay where you will be installing the drive.
 Most often, you do this by removing the plastic cover, and then prying the metal plate from the rest of the case using a screwdriver.

 Always wear eye protection when doing this, and please be careful not to cut yourself and get blood all over your new computer.

 If you're replacing a failed CD or DVD drive, removing the failed drive is the next step.
 If you're building a new computer or installing a CD or DVD drive where there wasn't one before, installing the new drive is the next step.

 Removing or installing front-accessible drives usually is easiest to do from the front of the computer.
 It may or may not require removing the plastic bezel from the front of the case.
 Usually it doesn't.